 Kelly Charles-Collins, Esq. is a Partner with Smoak, Chistolini & Barnett, PLLC in Tampa, Florida.
 Mrs. Charles-Collins has over 17 years of experience representing management in employment law matters.
 She also presides as a Certified Arbitrator with the American Arbitration Association over employment, commercial and consumer cases in the U.S. and internationally.
 Mrs. Charles-Collins’ broad range of experience in employment law includes providing advice and successful litigation defense of matters in federal and state court and before administrative bodies in areas such as Title VII, the ADEA, FMLA and the ADA, sexual harassment, wrongful discharge, retaliation, whistleblower, federal and state wage and hour laws, state tort claims and restrictive covenant agreements.
 She also provides preventive counseling for employers, defends EEOC and other administrative charges, conducts internal investigations, trains management and supervisors, reviews and drafts employment policies, assesses and implements workplace solutions and defends unemployment compensation claims.
 Mrs. Charles-Collins’ experience as staff counsel for a multi-billion dollar, global international insurance firm makes her well-suited to also handle matters covered by employment practices liability insurance (EPLI).
 Mrs. Charles-Collins represents clients in a broad spectrum of industries, including food service, automotive, community management, community associations, healthcare, transportation, information technology, security services, cruise lines, risk management and government contractors.
 Mrs. Charles-Collins is very active in her community and has routinely provided pro-bono legal services.
 She is admitted to practice law in Florida, Georgia and the U.S. Virgin Islands.

-Keith Webb is the Software as a Service (SaaS) Technologist for Ultimate Software and is responsible for supporting the Business Development Team for North America.
-He is also a member of the Thought Leadership Speaker Group.
-In his eleven year tenure at Ultimate Software, Keith has participated in the software industry's fundamental shift from traditional license acquisition to the fully hosted SaaS model and has navigated the complexities and challenges of that shift for CIOs responsible for global workforces.
+Keith Webb is the Director of SaaS Technology for Ultimate Software and is responsible for supporting the Business Development Team - Global Enterprise.
+He is also a member of the Thought Leadership Speaker Forum.
+In his 12 year tenure at Ultimate, Keith has participated in the software industry's fundamental shift from traditional license acquisition to the fully hosted SaaS model while communicating these complexities and challenges to CIOs responsible for global workforces.
 Product roadmap, disaster recoverability, business continuity and an ever-evolving security paradigm have become cornerstone delivery for SaaS vendors, and emerging dash-boarding and complex/predictive analytics are driving IT investments as technology resources make the shift from support to strategic operations.
-Keith’s insight into these technologies, trends and opportunities helps to guide customers and prospects into relevant technology investments that produce businesses better capable of competing in the global marketplace.
-Keith holds a Bachelor of Science Degree in Information Systems, UTA and has over 25 years of technology and hospitality experience.
+Keith's insight into these technologies, trends and opportunities guide customers and prospects into making relevant technology investments that enable organizations to become better able to compete in the global landscape.
+Keith holds a Bachelor of Science Degree in Information Systems, UTA and has 27years of technology experience.

 Annette A. Idalski, Esq. is a Shareholder in the Atlanta office of Chamberlain Hrdlicka.
 Her practice involves litigation, employee relations counseling and management training.
 She has defended employers nationwide against single and multi-plaintiff lawsuits involving race, gender, age and disability discrimination, workplace harassment, traditional labor matters, wage and hour compliance, restrictive covenants, contract disputes, and whistleblower actions.
 Ms. Idalski proactively counsels employers on employment issues concerning complex leaves of absence, hiring and firing, wage and hour compliance, mergers and acquisitions, and collective bargaining matters.
 In addition, she conducts legal compliance audits of clients' human resources functions and prepares employee policies and handbooks and employment agreements.
 Ms. Idalski also conducts training courses on prevention of litigation with respect to sexual harassment and discrimination under Title VII, FMLA, ADA, FLSA, FCRA, and other state and federal employment laws.
 Ms. Idalski is Past President of the Georgia Association For Women Lawyers and has served as a board member since 2002.